Behind the scenes of ‘Cry-Baby’ with John Waters, Johnny Depp, Iggy Pop and Traci Lords

 Priceless stuff.

 I’d bet anything that the Cry-Baby set was a fun place to hang around.
 You had Waters and Depp, of course, but also Ricki Lake, Iggy Pop, Traci Lords, Patricia Hearst, Susan Tyrrell, and Willem Dafoe, and that’s not even getting into Waters’ usual supporting players.
-After the video we’ve supplied some groovy pics taken while the shooting of the movie was in progress.
+There’s a video below, and we’ve supplied some groovy pics taken while the shooting of the movie was in progress.